Page 1: Biography

-This biography, written by Katherine W. Orr, was first published in the Dictionary of New Zealand Biography, vol 1, 1990.
+This biography, written by Katherine W. Orr, was first published in the Dictionary of New Zealand Biography in 1990.

 Joseph Ward was born and baptised on 21 August 1817 at Tixall, Staffordshire, England, the son of Anne Redwood and her husband, Joseph Ward, an estate agent and tenant farmer on the Tixall estate.
 Ward's very broken education included being tutored by a Roman Catholic priest and attending Sedgley Park, a notable Roman Catholic school.
 Ward was for a period a surveyor and estate agent at Tixall, where he married Martha Redwood on 28 April 1842; they were to have 12 children.
 After their marriage Joseph and Martha Ward, and members of Martha's family, emigrated to Nelson, New Zealand, on the George Fyfe, arriving on 12 December 1842.
 The group settled at Waimea West, where Ward engaged in farming and surveying, did some tutoring for the Redwoods, and acted as an agent for some absent landowners.

 In March 1847 Ward and his brother-in-law, Cyrus Goulter, discovered Wards Pass, a new but not particularly practicable route from the Waimea to the Wairau.
 Later in 1847 Ward assisted in the survey of the Wairau.
 In 1848 he selected a property in the Omaka area, eventually called Brookby, and stocked it with sheep, and his family moved there in 1854.
 In 1849–50 Ward and Goulter surveyed Waitohi (Picton).
 In 1861–63 Ward periodically supervised the surveying of the town and suburban sections at Kaikoura by a group led by his son Augustine.